The third sheet: Customer Details | Qlik Cloud Help

 3. Under Label, type: # of Invoices.

-5. Average Sales per Invoice measure:
+5. To create the Average Sales per Invoice measure:

 1. Click Add and click Expression.
 Insert this expression: